lprekon/lprekon.github.io/content/simd_benchmarking/index.md

 {{< toc >}}

 The first part of this blog post gives a brief overview of what SIMD operations and vectorization is and why you should care.
 After that I go over the different ways to get SIMD operations in to your Rust code, before finally diving into my different attempts to vectorize B-Spline calculations.
-If you’re familiar with writing SIMD Rust code and are just interested in seeing this particular example, skip to section 3.
-If you’re familiar with SIMD operations in general but not in Rust, skip to section 2.
-If you’re not familiar with SIMD and are ok with a brief overview before diving in, continue on.
-If you’re not familiar with SIMD and want a more thorough introduction before diving in here, I’ll direct you to McYoung’s delightful explainer (about a 45 minute read) https://mcyoung.xyz/2023/11/27/simd-base64/
+If you’re familiar with writing SIMD Rust code and are just interested in seeing this particular example, skip to [Evaluating a B-Spline with Rust](#evaluating-a-b-spline-with-rust).
+If you’re not familiar with SIMD and want a more thorough introduction, I’ll direct you to McYoung’s delightful explainer (about a 55 minute read) at https://mcyoung.xyz/2023/11/27/simd-base64/

 # What is Vectorization?
 An Intro to SIMD
-(Skip to section 2 if you’re already familiar with SIMD operations)

 Think of your CPU like a motorcycle.
 Fast, efficient, adaptable; good at weaving between alley-ways and through traffic.
 If you were going on a scavenger hunt all around a city, it’s exactly the tool you would want.
 But if you’re carrying packages from Houston to Austin, a motorcycle ain’t the best tool.
 Sure, it’s fast, but even going felony-speeds that’s a 4 hour round-trip.
 Delivery half-dozen-packages would take a full 24 hours.